silentorb/marloth-story/books/fairytale/part5.md

 one to the next.
 Then he noticed James.

 "You're awake, and alive!" said the toad.
 "Or, at least sort of alive.
-I'm sure you have so many questions."
+I'm sure you have many questions."

 James was still very disoriented.
 "Adelle." was all he managed to say.

 "She's safe.
 And nearby.
-She had several injuries, but with the help of the swan and one of my books we were able to heal them.
+She had many injuries, but with the help of the swan and one of my books we were able to heal them.
 Her scars are nearly gone, and will completely fade with time.
 You, however---your injuries were much more severe."